Frazier Park, California: Education

 Frazier Park hosts a branch of the Valley Oaks Community Charter School, headquartered in Bakersfield.
 The charter school is designed to "provide opportunities, support, and accountability for parents in their homeschooling endeavors."

 Transportation

-Kern Transit provides weekday service from the Flying J gas station via the Route 130 bus to the Santa Clarita Station Metrolink and the McBean Regional Transit Center, which includes many connecting bus routes, including to North Hollywood Station and elsewhere.
+Kern Transit provides weekday service from the Flying J gas station via the Route 130 bus to Bakersfield.

 Kern Transit also provides bus service Monday through Saturday during the summer months to Lebec, Gorman, Lake of the Woods, Pinon Pines, and Pine Mountain Club.
 It offers a dial-a-ride service all year.